 - It is a lot more difficult to implement changes which span across multiple services.
 While in case of Monolithic architecture, an app development agency only have to change the corresponding modules, integrate all the changes, and then deploy them all in one go.

 - Deployment of a microservice application is very complex.
 It consists of a number of services, which individually have multiple runtime instances.
 In contrast, a monolithic application is deployed on a set of identical servers behind load balancer.

 The benefits and limitations are prevalent in both monolithic and microservices architecture.
 This makes it extremely difficult for a startup to gauge which backend architecture to incorporate in their journey, whether to choose monolith startup or microservices startup.

 Which One Is Better Monolithic Architecture Vs Microservices Architecture?

 The fact that both the approaches come with their own set of pros and cons are a sign that there is no one size fits all methodology when it comes to choosing a backend architecture.
 But there are a few questions that can help you decide which is the right direction to head into.

 Are You Working in a Familiar Sector?

 So, the use of microservice architecture in app development is best suited in cases where you know the industry inside out.
-If that is not the case, go with monolithic approach to develop your app.
+If that is not the case, go with a monolithic approach to develop your app.
 If you are still confused then go with microservices monolithic comparison for a better decision.

 How Prepared is Your Team?